|Managing Editor:||Assoc. Prof. Jeremy Buultjens|

 The Journal of Economic and Social Policy invites authors to submit manuscripts under the following topic areas: Economic Development; Economic History; Financial Institutions & Markets; Fiscal Policy; Government & Non Profit Accounting; International Economics & Trade; Macro Economics; Micro Economics; Monetary Policy; Public Policy Economics; Regional Economics, Social Policy, Social Sciences.

-A General Edition Call for Papers has been released – For more information see: Call for Papers.
+A Special Edition Call for Papers has been released on Policy Responses to Megatrends in Regional Australia.
+For further information see: Call for Papers.